Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/_posts/2017-11-08-varying-vagrant-vagrants-2-1-0.md

 You may have noticed back in September that Google added their `.dev` TLD [to the HTTPS preload list](https://chromium-review.googlesource.com/c/chromium/src/+/669923) in Google Chrome.
 This means that in recent versions of Chrome `.dev` domains are forced to use HTTPS.

-Up until this point, VVV relied heavily on the `.dev` and moving to a TLD that isn't owned by anyone is a pretty obvious move.
-After quite a bit of [discussion](https://github.com/Varying-Vagrant-Vagrants/VVV/issues/583), we determined that `.test` was the best of the four laid out in [RFC2606](https://tools.ietf.org/html/rfc2606).
+Up until this point, VVV relied heavily on the `.dev` TLD and moving to a TLD that isn't owned by anyone is a pretty obvious move.
+After quite a bit of [discussion](https://github.com/Varying-Vagrant-Vagrants/VVV/issues/583), we determined that `.test` was the best of the options laid out in [RFC2606](https://tools.ietf.org/html/rfc2606).

-Because we can't detect all of the customizations that have been made to the default sites, there's no room for automatically updating everything.
-Default sites like `src.wordpress-develop.dev` will still work as is and will require a bit of manual effort to move over to `src.wordpress-develop.test`.
+Because we can't detect all customizations made to default sites, automatically updating everything isn't an option.
+Default sites like `src.wordpress-develop.dev` will still work at their current URLs and will require a bit of manual effort to move over to `src.wordpress-develop.test`.

 With WP-CLI, it's pretty straight forward: